What is Rudrabhishekam and its Benefits?

 Rudrabhishekam on Mahashivratri

-Mahashivratri is the occasion of Lord Shiva’s union with Shakti (Ma Parvati).
-Shiva is the soul and Shakti is the kundalini.
+Mahashivratri is the occasion of Lord Shiv’s union with Shakti (Ma Parvati).
+Shiv is the soul, and Shakti is Kundalini.
 It is considered a very auspicious time for spiritual progress and removal of ignorance, negativity and obstacles.
-Rudrabhishekam, performed on Shivaratri, invokes the grace of Lord Shiva for protection.
+Rudrabhishekam, performed on Shivratri, invokes the grace of Lord Shiv for protection.
 The divine chant of Sri Rudram heightens the spiritual vibrations that remove internal and external negativity.

-This Mahashivratri, (Feb 26, 2025) experience Rudrabhishekam by performing it with Om Swami at 6.30 p.m.
-(IST) The event will be streamed live from Sri Badrika Ashram.
+This Mahashivratri (Feb 15, 2026) experience Rudrabhishekam by performing it with Om Swami.
+The Rudrabhishekam will be streamed live from Sri Badrika Ashram.

 Om Namah Shivaya!